The Van Gogh Museum*

 Museum open: daily 9.00 to 18.00 (in winter 9 - 17 h), Friday 9.00 to 22.00 h.

 For photos read this:

-"5.1.g. not make any photographs or record any video footage if this involve the use of lamps, flash equipment and/or tripod without prior written consent from the Van Gogh Museum.
-Photography for personal use is permitted in specified galleries.
-For commercial use see 5.3;"
+"5.1.g. g. not make any photographs or record any video footage if this involve the use of lamps, flash equipment and/or tripod without prior written consent from the Van Gogh Museum.
+Photography for personal use is not allowed, except in designated areas. "

 In May 2013 after a half year of internal renovation the Van Gogh Museum re-opened with their collection on full display.

 It's the number two tourist attraction and most visitors don't need a push.
 Just be there early enough to avoid standing in line for hours.

 Daily: 9AM - 5PM (6PM in high season).

 The complete Van Gogh collection (part of which is visible at the Amsterdam Hermitage museum until 25/04/2013) will be again visible at the usual address on the Museumplein.

 On this occasion a special exhibition called "Van Gogh aan het werk - Van Gogh at work" will be visible from 1 May 2013 until 12 January 2014.

 "Once refurbishment of the Van Gogh Museum has been completed, many of Van Gogh's outstanding works will be brought together in a special exhibition, to mark the conclusion of eight years’ research into the artist’s methods and the 160th anniversary of his birth.
 So this momentous anniversary show will provide an exceptionally fine overview of Van Gogh’s multi-faceted oeuvre."